 Using an atomic workflow in design and development projects

-By: Jamie Wallace on6 minutes to read
+By: Jamie Wallace on

 Here at Shaping Cloud our development team deliver projects that not only deliver technical excellence but also look beautiful and are enjoyable to use.
 I realised that too often design and development are worked on in silo with a negative affect on what’s produced.
 By adopting an Atomic methodology I have been able to work closer and more collaboratively with the developers.